derekupstream/chartreuse/README.md

-# Chart Reuse by Upstream
+# Chart-Reuse by Upstream

-Chart Reuse is an app by Upstream Solutions for calculating the cost savings of switching from disposable food products to reusable products.
+Chart-Reuse is an app by Upstream Solutions for calculating the cost savings of switching from disposable food products to reusable products.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It uses [Prisma](prisma.io/) as its ORM for a Postgres database hosted on Heroku.
 The app itself is deployed to [Vercel](https://vercel.com/upstreamsolutions).
 The UI elements are built with [Ant Design](https://ant.design/).